 - Decreased demineralization risk from the bonding agents and brackets.

 - Clear braces are more expensive than regular braces, which use metal brackets.

 Braces have clear brackets!

 Sets Customized to your Mouth

 Ceramic bracket braces for Adults in Lakewood, Colorado

 If you need orthodontic treatment but are concerned about how a dental appliance might affect your appearance, you are not alone.
 Many people want an orthodontic treatment that is not only innovative and effective but also aesthetically pleasing.
 One of the best Dental braces adult is Clear ceramic braces offer many of the advantages of traditional braces over some of the cons of Invisalign but are more aesthetically pleasing.
 There are bracket bonding materials that are causing your teeth more harm than good.
 This is why Dr. T.C.
 Hardy has set certain standards to ensure that the orthodontic care received by the patients is at the highest quality.

 If you want to have Invisalign for your treatment but are not qualified for such clear braces, are a fantastic alternative.
-We also offer other discreet methods like Lingual Braces.

 This treatment has become a popular choice for kids and teens.
 They are a less noticeable form of Kids orthodontics than traditional metal braces but they straighten teeth just as effectively.
 Kids can feel more confident wearing them because they are more discreet.
 They can be customized to express your child’s personality with options like a colored archwire and colorful elastics.